 - Using texture atlas generation when producing COLLADA/glTF display form exports always results in faster model loading times. - From all texture atlas generating algorithms, BASIC is the fastest (shortest generation time), TPIM the most efficient (highest used area/total atlas size ratio). - Texture images can often be scaled down to 0.2 0.5 without noticeable quality loss.
 This depends, of course, on the quality of the original textures. - Highlighting puts the same polygons twice in the resulting export files, one for the buildings themselves, one for their highlighting.
 This has a negative impact on the viewing performance.
 The more complex the buildings are the worse the impact.
 When highlighting is enabled for exports based on a CityGML LoD3 or higher Google Earth may become quite slow. - If you want to use the 3DCityDB-Web-Map-Client to visualize the exported datasets, options for creating highlighting geometries should not be chosen, since the highlighting functionality is already well-supported by the 3DCityDB-Web-Map-Client which requires no extra highlighting geometries. - The 3DCityDB-Web-Map-Client allows for on-the-fly activating and deactivating shadow visualization of 3D objects exported in the gITF format.
 However, this functionality is currently not available when viewing KML models exported in the Footprint, Extruded, and Geometry display forms. - Balloon generation is slightly more efficient when a single template file is applied for all exported objects. - When exporting in the Footprint or Extruded display forms, the altitude/terrain settings will be silently ignored by the KML/COLLADA/glTF-Exporter which will instead internally applies the appropriate altitude models to the exported objects to ensure that they will be properly placed on the ground in Earth browsers.
 However, when exporting in the Geometry or COLLADA/glTF display forms, the altitude/terrain settings must be properly adapted regarding the Earth browsers to be used. - In most cases, the combination of the relative altitude mode with the Move each object to bottom height 0 altitude offset allows for a proper grounding and displaying of the objects in Earth browsers.
-However, when using the Cesium-based 3DCityDB-Web-Map-Client, its default WGS84 ellipsoid terrain model must be activated. - When using the absolute z-coordinates and displaying the exported datasets together with terrain layer in Google Earth, you need to choose the following combination of settings: absolute altitude mode, generic attribute "GE_LoDn_zOffset", and call Google's elevation API when no data is available. - When the Google's elevation API daily quota limit is reached you can continue the export on another computer, or you can change your IP address (or become a Google premium user).
-Repetitive running of the KML/COLLADA/glTF export may be required over several days until the error message "OVER_QUERY_LIMIT" no longer appears.
+However, when using the Cesium-based 3DCityDB-Web-Map-Client, its default WGS84 ellipsoid terrain model must be activated. - When using the absolute z-coordinates and displaying the exported datasets together with terrain layer in Google Earth, you need to choose the following combination of settings, should you have a valid Goole Elevation API key: absolute altitude mode, generic attribute "GE_LoDn_zOffset", and call Google's elevation API when no data is available.